ben-dent/Contract-Cheating-Analysis/README.md

 https://www.python.org

-You will also need PyPi, which is usually installed by default with Python on version 3.4 onwars.
+You will also need PyPi, which is usually installed by default with Python on version 3.4 onwards.
 If you need to install it:

 **Debian/Ubuntu:**